krakadet/react-widget/README.md

+## Description
-##### The current progect is a simple web application that allows users to create a simple. poll voutes
+##### The current progect is a simple web application that allows users to create a simple poll voutes
 ##### You can add new polls to any HTML page in script tag

 #### The technologies used in this project are: